 - a.
 Construction Agreement: The public improvements conditioned as part of this permit require the execution of a Construction Agreement that guarantees the completion of the public improvements to the satisfaction of the Director of Public Works.
 This agreement includes privately engineered plans, bonds, insurance, a completion deposit, and engineering and inspection fees. - b.
 Transportation: The traffic report has been reviewed and is in conformance with the City of San José Transportation Level of Service Policy (Council Policy 5-3), as indicated in the Department of Transportation Memorandum dated 2/28/17.
-The developer shall provide a contribution towards the possible future Valley Transportation Authority (VTA) light rail transit (LRT) station adjacent to the project site, prior to issuance of any building permits.
-If VTA does not move forward with the construction of the LRT station within 5 years of completion of the developer's project, the contribution will be refunded to the developer. - c.
+In support of the request for a rezoning of the project site to a R-M (PD) Zoning District, the permittee voluntarily offered and the City accepted a financial contribution towards the possible future Santa Clara Valley Transportation Authority (VTA) light rail transit (LRT) station adjacent to the project site in the amount of One Hundred Forty-Six Thousand (\$146,000), which contribution shall be made prior to issuance of any building permits.
+If VTA does not commence construction of the LRT station within five (5) years of issuance of the final Certificate of Occupancy for the last unit located in the project site, the financial contribution will be refunded to the permittee. - c.
 Grand Boulevard: This project fronts San Carlos Street which is designated as one of the seven Grand Boulevards per the Envision San José 2040 General Plan.
 Grand Boulevards are identified to serve as major transportation corridors for primary routes for VTA light-rail, bus rapid transit, standard or community buses, and other public transit vehicles.